Cognigy/Documentation/docs/en/docs/ai/flow-nodes/service/handover-to-agent.md

 ---
-title: "Agent Handover"
+title: "Handover to Agent"
-slug: "agent-handover"
+slug: "handover-to-agent"
 hidden: false
 ---

-# Agent Handover
+# Handover to Agent

 Human support **Agent Handover** is a critical tool for incorporating virtual agents into existing contact center workflows.
 Direct communication between virtual agents and human agents will enrich the experience of a customer beyond the capabilities of a Conversational AI.